-A reporter tried to ask Rep. Marjorie Taylor Greene about her conspiracy theories.
+A reporter tried to ask Rep. Marjorie Taylor Greene about her false claims.
 The journalist was threatened with arrest.

 Then, staffers from Greene’s office told the reporter she had “caused a disturbance” and demanded that she and her team leave, WRCB reported Wednesday night.
 A sheriff’s deputy threatened to arrest Aldis and her crew for trespassing at the public town hall, which reporters had been invited to attend, the station reported.

-The incident capped off days of fiery criticism of the freshman congresswoman, who is the first member of Congress to openly endorse the QAnon conspiracy theory.
+The incident capped off days of fiery criticism of the freshman congresswoman, who is the first member of Congress to openly endorse the QAnon extremist ideology that the FBI has deemed a domestic terrorism threat.

 The trouble began last week when liberal groups resurfaced old social media posts perpetuating false claims that several deadly school shootings had been staged.
 Then, CNN reported on other posts where Greene appeared to support people advocating to execute Democratic leaders.
 And on Wednesday, a video went viral of Greene berating activist David Hogg, a survivor of the 2018 Parkland school shooting, calling him a “coward” and accusing him of being paid by George Soros, the liberal billionaire philanthropist.